FinnCummins/finnpersonal/src/components/techblog/blogs/dogpatch.md

 ### Dogpatch labs - Dublin, Ireland.
-During my summer break after my second year of computer science and business at Trinity College Dublin I have decided to get into free lance consulting and build up a customer base.
+During my summer break after my second year of computer science and business at Trinity College Dublin I have started doing free lance web development.
 So far I have been working on a personal portfolio website to display my projects, a static website for one of my clients and a developer dashboard for one of my clients who is also based here in Dogpatch.